write-the-docs-quorum/quorum-meetups/README.md

 ## What is Write the Docs Quorum?

-The Quorum program brings together various Write the Docs meetup chapters that are in a common time zone to provide quarterly "super" meetups over Zoom throughout the year.
+The Quorum program brings together various local Write the Docs meetup chapters that are in a common time zone to provide quarterly super meetups over Zoom throughout the year.
 These are quarterly regional remote meetups, hence the
 name: QRRM.

 Write the Docs is running the Quorum program as a pilot in the U.S. East Coast region and U.S. West Coast regions for 2021.
-If the pilot program is successful and there is sufficient interest, the program might expand to EMEA regions later.
+If the pilot program is successful and there is sufficient interest, the program might expand to EMEA and APAC regions later.

 The following U.S. East Coast and Central meetups are currently participating in
 Quorum: